RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/AccountModifier.md

 Topic: classes, modifiers

-## Learning Task: Understand the Account class
+## Learning Task: Extend the Account class

 The Java code below implements a basic bank account.
 Add the following features to the code.
 - BIC (Bank Identifier Code) as a constant class attribute